 How much does Medicare pay for medicare transport?

 You’ll have 100% coverage under Part A minus the benefit period deductible.
 You’ll have 80% coverage under Part B minus the annual deductible.
 If you have a Medigap plan, the remaining 20% will be covered.
 If you have a Medicare Advantage plan, you’ll need to reach out to the carrier directly to find out how much you’ll have to pay out of pocket for transportation services.

 What are the two types of Medicare transportation services offered?

 The two types of Medicare transportation services offered are emergency and non-emergency transportation services.
 In order to take advantage, these must be medically necessary services.

 Medicare will only cover transportation options for dialysis at a medical facility if it’s determined that driving yourself would be potentially harmful to your health.
 End-Stage Renal Disease sufferers usually require dialysis to stay alive.

-Calling for help can be scary and confusing if you need emergency or non-emergency medical transportation (NEMT) but aren’t sure whether it’s an emergency or not.
+Calling for help can be scary and confusing if you need emergency or non-emergency medical transportation (NEMT) but aren’t sure whether it’s an emergency.

 Wouldn’t it be nice to have some peace of mind knowing that your specific Medicare plan has you covered no matter what?
 That’s what we specialize in.

-Call us today so that we can help you figure out which Medicare plans and services will help protect you from taking on an unexpected amount of medical debt due to medical transportation costs.
+Call us today to help you determine which Medicare plans and services will help protect you from taking on an unexpected amount of medical debt due to medical transportation costs.
 You can also complete our online rate form to get rates now.